IBM/aspera-cli/README.erb.md

 ## Aspera Transfer Service

-Aka Aspera Files, Aspera on Cloud...
+Aka Aspera Aspera on Cloud, Aspera on Cloud...

 ### First time use